Skin cancer types: Basal cell carcinoma self-care

-To help you reduce these risks and find skin cancer early, dermatologists recommend the following to their patients who have had BCC:
+To help you reduce this risk and find skin cancer early, dermatologists recommend the following to their patients who have had basal cell carcinoma:

 Keep all your dermatology appointments.
 Your dermatologist will tell you how often you will need to come in.
 During these appointments, your dermatologist will check you for signs of skin cancer.

 Learn how to examine your own skin for signs of skin cancer, and do this as often as your dermatologist recommends.
 The purpose of the skin self-exam is to find skin cancer early when it’s most treatable.